Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

 player starts with 1 life, can expand lives permanently by collecting hearts
     works like tumors in Mount Moriah
-    player always starts at very beginning of game on game over maybe do something like Artery for faster travel when the player gets good at the game or unlocks other upgrades player must hit a checkpoint in order to actually save any collectables
+    player always starts at very beginning of game on game over we could either start player with just one life, or with 3 starting with 1 would kinda be funny, but then we definitely need to give the player easy upgrades right off the bat maybe do something like Artery for faster travel when the player gets good at the game or unlocks other upgrades could be done with potion doors in the style of mario bros 2 that way there is also some experimentation with finding the passageways doors out of subspace close behind the player, so choosing when to bail is extra important maybe lives cost more in subspace too, or something. will have to see if that's too hard. or maybe player can only use grey hearts there and running out of those before getting back into normal space means game over player must hit a checkpoint in order to actually save any collectables